aesirkth/AESIR-Mjollnir-Simulations/Documentation/aerodynamics_model.md

 The model is primarily intendet to be used in conjunction with the equations of motion to simulate rocketry/aircraft control/aerodynamic behavior in flight.

+It can also be seen as an unintentional study of polynomials.

 <h2>Introduction</h2>